 Finally, let’s look at a project related to car title loans.
 In this case, the team might establish the project’s scope.
 This could include deciding what services to offer, such as loan terms and interest rates, and any additional features customers might want.

 The team needs to identify the resources necessary for this project, such as a loan officer or customer service representative.
 They should also create a budget that accounts for any potential costs associated with offering car title loans.

-The timeline should account for any steps needed to provide these loans, such as acquiring legal documents and setting up an online system.
+The timeline should account for any steps needed to provide these payday loans, such as acquiring legal documents and setting up an online system.

 Finally, they need a communication plan so everyone involved is kept informed throughout the process and customer feedback can be collected.

 Project management knowledge areas are important to the success of any project.
 They help ensure that all facets of a project are properly addressed and managed both at the beginning and throughout its entire life cycle.